AndreIuri/LabSeq/README.md

 LabSeq frontend configured to run in localhost:4200/

+Backend environment follow a standard approach to initialize the program.

+Frontend environment runs under LabSeq-Frontend/labseq-frontend ng serve

-In backend cors mapping config allowed frontend url localhost:4200 and in frontend cors config allowed the url backend
+In backend cors mapping config allowed access to frontend url localhost:4200 and in frontend cors config allowed the access to url backend

 Swagger run under localhost:8080/swagger-ui/index.html